 A positive perspective for the better

-As the ozone layer began to heal, the Montreal Protocol proved to be a success story and often cited as one of the most successful environmental treaties ever signed.
-It is a perfect example of what can be achieved when the international community comes together to solve a problem.
-The Montreal Protocol shows us that it is possible to repair the damage we have done to the environment – but only if we act quickly, decisively, and collectively.
+As the ozone layer began to heal, the Montreal Protocol emerged as a success story.
+It is often cited as one of the most effective environmental treaties ever signed.
+This treaty is a perfect example of what the international community can achieve when it comes together to solve a problem.
+The Montreal Protocol shows that we can repair the damage we’ve done to the environment.
+However, we must act quickly, decisively, and collectively.

-Overall, the mitigation of ozone depletion is still a very delicate subject and scientific evidence suggests that more action is still required to remove pressure on the ozone layer caused by ODS.
+The mitigation of ozone depletion remains a delicate subject.
+Scientific evidence suggests that more action is needed to relieve the pressure on the ozone layer caused by ozone-depleting substances (ODS).

-We find the story of the depletion of the ozone layer in its entirety, a hopeful one.
-It shows us that by collectively choosing to do better we can achieve the desired outcome if we are relentlessly committed to a cause.
+Overall, the story of the ozone layer’s depletion is hopeful.
+It demonstrates that by choosing to do better together, we can achieve positive outcomes if we remain committed to the cause.

-We hope that this story will inspire you to take action in your own community to make a difference for our people, our planet, and its resources.
+We hope this story inspires you to take action in your community.
+Together, we can make a difference for our people, our planet, and its resources.

 We can always #dobetter.